 Risk Management conducts annual audits of our insurance needs and existing insurance programs to assure that the Colleges’ maintains optimum, cost-effective protection from responsible, well-capitalized insurers.

 The Colleges’ have business relationships with a wide range of organizations throughout the state and region.
 Risk Management coordinates the procurement and acceptance of Certificates of Insurance from authorized insurers as needed to support these business relationships.

 **The information below is applicable to all the Colleges.
 If you have any questions regarding this information, please contact the Insurance & Claims Specialist.

 Risk Management will assist member institutions with policy development.
-This assistance includes obtaining sample policies (where available), locating applicable resources, and draft policy review.
-It is highly recommended that certain policies be reviewed by legal counsel depending on policy subject and scope.
+This assistance includes obtaining sample policies (where available), locating applicable resources, and draft policy review with at least ten business days advance written request.

 Ruth joined Five Colleges in 2020.
 The Risk Management Office directly supports the four private member colleges of the consortium: Amherst, Hampshire, Mount Holyoke, and Smith.
 In this role, Ruth has responsibility for enterprise risk management, traditional risk management, and insurance operations.
 She also serves as the Vice President and Chief Operating Office of the Collegiate Catalyst Fund LLC, an insurance captive operated by consortium members.